-BHV Water The following table lists all the drinking water contaminants that were detected in BHV water during the 2016 calendar year (January 1-December 31).
+BHV Water The following table lists all the drinking water contaminants that were detected in BHV water during the 2017 calendar year (January 1-December 31).
 Terms and abbreviations used in the table are listed following the table.

-MCL MCLG Barton Hills Water Range of Detections Sample Date Violation Typical Source of Contaminant Inorganic Contami nants Arsenic (ppb) 10 0 3 3 8/27/14 No Erosion of natural deposits Runoff from orchards Runoff from glass and electronics production wastes Barium (ppm) 2 2 0.22 0.18-0.22 8/27/14 No Erosion of natural deposits Discharge of drilling wastes Discharge of metal refineries Fluoride (ppm) 4 4 0.43 0.35-0.43 8/24/16 No Erosion of natural deposits Discharge from fertilizer and aluminum factories Sodium (ppm) n/a n/a 19 16-19 824/16 No Naturally occurring in groundwater Sodium is a specially determine whether ther re is a need to L or MCLG assigned l to it.
-Specia al monitoring l Total More than 1 positive sample in 1 month 0 0 positive monthly sample 0 No Naturally present in the environment Total Trihalomethanes (ppb) 80 80 0.58 0.31-0.58 8/24/16 No By-product of drinking water disinfection Chlorine Residual at the Sampling Site (ppm) MRDL =4 MRDLG =4 0.37 0.15-0.49 Monthly No Water additive used to control microbes Lead/Copper Monitoring at Customer's Tap # of samples > AL Lead (ppb) AL =15 0 2 0-4 9/2/15 No Corrosion of household plumbing systems Copper (ppb) AL =1300 1 1205 0-1205 9/2/15 No Erosion of natural deposits
+MCL MCLG Barton Hills Water Range of Detections Sample Date Violation Typical Source of Contaminant Inorganic Contaminants Arsenic (ppb) 10 0 3 3 8/27/14 No Erosion of natural deposits Runoff from orchards Runoff from glass and electronics production wastes Barium (ppm) 2 2 0.22 0.18-0.22 8/27/14 No Erosion of natural deposits Discharge of drilling wastes Discharge of metal refineries Fluoride (ppm) 4 4 0.43 0.35-0.43 8/24/16 No Erosion of natural deposits Discharge from fertilizer and aluminum factories Sodium (ppm) n/a n/a 19 16-19 8/24/16 No Naturally occurring in groundwater Sodium is a specially monitored contaminant and there is no MCL or MCLG assigned to it.
+Special monitoring helps the EPA to determine whether there is a need to regulate that contaminant.
+Bacteriological Mon Total coliform More than 1 positive sample in 1 month 0 0 positive monthly sample 0 No Naturally present in the environment Total Trihalomethanes (ppb) 80 80 0.58 0.31-0.58 8/24/16 No By-product of drinking water disinfection Chlorine Residual at the Sampling Site (ppm) MRDL =4 MRDLG =4 0.24 0.35-0.33 Monthly No Water additive used to control microbes Lead/Copper Monitoring at Customer's Tap p # of samples > AL Lead (ppb) AL =15 0 2 0-4 9/2/15 No Corrosion of household plumbing systems Copper (ppb) AL =1300 1 1205 0-1205 9/2/15 No Erosion of natural deposits